168.

 2. Study multiple subjects each day, rather than focusing on just one or two subjects.

-It’s more effective to study multiple subjects each day, than to deep-dive into one or two subjects (Rohrer, D. 2012).[2]
+It’s more effective to study multiple subjects each day to help you stay focused, than to deep-dive into one or two subjects (Rohrer, D. 2012).[2]

 For example, if you’re preparing for exams in math, history, physics, and chemistry, it’s better to study a bit of each subject every day.
 This approach will help you to learn faster than by focusing on just math on Monday, history on Tuesday, physics on Wednesday, chemistry on Thursday, and so on.